 Some days I feel as though it was pure happenstance—that it was merely a stroke of luck and I was in the right place at the right time.
 Other days, I embrace the fact that I was smart enough to seize the opportunity which presented itself in front of me.

-It’s been nearly eleven years since I took the leap of faith and became a creative entrepreneur.
+It’s been twelve years since I took the leap of faith and became a creative entrepreneur.
 I can assure you it hasn’t always been easy, but not a day goes by that I regret my decision—trust me, the risks are worth it.